-INTERVIEWS ARE STRESSFUL, SO TRY PRACTICING INTERVIEWING IN FRONT OF A MIRROR OR WITH A FRIEND!
+INTERVIEWS ARE STRESSFUL, TRY PRACTICING INTERVIEWING IN FRONT WITH A MIRROR OR A FRIEND!

-AND FOR MORE PRACTICE, APPLY FOR A JOB YOU D O N ' T WANT SIMPLY FOR THE EXPERIENCE...
+FOR MORE PRACTICE, APPLY FOR A JOB THAT YOU REALLY D O N ' T WANT SIMPLY FOR THE EXPERIENCE...

 Copyright © from 2010 Imaginings Wordpower & Design Consultation - All Rights Reserved.